armbian/documentation/docs/Hardware_Allwinner-H3.md

 - Disabling HDMI/GPU saves ~200mW consumption
 - Adjusting DRAM clockspeed is surprisingly another way to control consumption (on NanoPi NEO for example changing DRAM clockspeed between 132 MHz and 672 MHz results in consumption differences of 470mW)
 - Limiting maximum CPU clockspeed will help with lowering maximum consumption (think about scripts running amok or something going terribly wrong), the same applies to limiting the count of active CPU cores
+- Choosing a board with Fast instead of Gigabit Ethernet or disabling GbE on the latter using `ethtool` or `ifconfig` saves at least 150 mW (board specific)

 As an example: We chose default Armbian settings for NanoPi NEO to ensure this board is not able to exceed 2W consumption when running with no peripherals connected.
 This resulted in CPU and DRAM clockspeed of just 480/408 MHz while _booting_ (the first ~20 seconds).
 In normal operation we limit maximum CPU clockspeed to 912 MHz to stay below the 2W consumption barrier even in worst case scenarios.